appendto/training-labs-webdevworkflow/README.md

 Most branches use [Grunt](http://gruntjs.com) for task running, even though that may not be the purpose of that particular lab.
-Thus you may want to tackle the "Task Running with Grunt" lab first (the solution is in `task-running-with-grunt`).
+Thus you may want to tackle the "Setting up Grunt" lab first (the solution is in `lab-1-git-and-grunt`).

 You can find all of the labs in the [LABS.md](LABS.md) file in this directory.